Oscar Pistorius to be released on parole on Tuesday

 A panel of five judges will hear the appeal.
 They could either reject the prosecution’s appeal, order a retrial or convict Pistorius of murder themselves, legal experts say.

-The Paralympic gold medalist, known as “Blade Runner” because of his carbon-fiber prosthetic legs, became one of the biggest names in athletics at the 2012 Olympics when he reached the semi-finals of the 400-metre race against able-bodied athletes.
+The Paralympic gold medallist, known as “Blade Runner” because of his carbon-fibre prosthetic legs, became one of the biggest names in athletics at the 2012 Olympics when he reached the semi-finals of the 400-metre race against able-bodied athletes.

 Editing by James Macharia and Andrew Roche